impoteto/it-works/README.md

 Keeping a separate list of VPN configurations that have been tested manually for each mobile network operator in Iran

+for now, I can't test fragment and such, since I'm using a rather unconventional method for mass testing configs

 **Protocols**

 VMESS - VLESS